jonathanlemuel/css-notes/lectures/04-nav_bar/README.md

 We want it to center horizontally.
 We do this by giving it a specific width and setting its horizontal `margin` to `auto`.
-The specific width makes sense because if not, it'll just expand to the width of its parent, so there won't be any centering. `margin: 0 auto;` says it should have 0 margin on the top and bottom and `auto` margin on the left and right sides. `auto` only works for centering an element horizontally, not vertically.
+The specific width makes sense because if not, it'll just expand to the width of its parent, so there won't be any margin on either side for it to center. `margin: 0 auto;` says it should have 0 margin on the top and bottom and `auto` margin on the left and right sides, which will just split up whatever space there is into the left and right margins.

+NB: `auto` only works for centering an element horizontally, not vertically.

 ```css
 nav {